Frequently Asked Questions | Goldanalytix

 In addition, it is important to pay attention to the size/thickness of the object, because if the test piece is too large, the GoldScreenPen can no longer identify all forgeries, as the penetration depth could be too shallow.
 Therefore, please use the GoldScreenPen only for bars and coins up to 1 ounce.
 In addition, at least one other measuring method should be used (e.g. calipers and precision scales).

-No. The GoldScreenPen measures the conductivity (like the GoldScreenBox) and is therefore ideal for counterfeit detection.
+No. The GoldScreenPen measures the conductivity (like the GoldScreenSensor) and is therefore ideal for counterfeit detection of coins, bars and silverware.
 Sub-alloys or the exact carat number cannot be measured with a carat number smaller than 21, because the conductance values of these alloys only decrease very slightly with decreasing gold content.

-Currently, the test acids or the density scale are the best methods to determine the carat number.
+The CaratScreenPen measures the carat number of gold objects, and therefore is the best method to detemine the carat number.
+The Goldanalytix test acids or the density scale are also methods to determine the carat number.